KittenBot/learn-kittenbot/docs/sugar/Sugar Cube - GPS Module.md

 ---

-**Q: Why can the GPS module not be used indoors?**`<br />`A: The GPS module needs to receive satellite signals, and can only receive signals in open outdoor spaces.
+**Q: Why can the GPS module not be used indoors?**
+A: The GPS module needs to receive satellite signals, and can only receive signals in open outdoor spaces.
-**Q: Where else can the GPS module be used besides for positioning?**`<br />`A: The GPS module can provide latitude and longitude information, as well as UTC time and altitude information.
+**Q: Where else can the GPS module be used besides for positioning?**
+A: The GPS module can provide latitude and longitude information, as well as UTC time and altitude information.
+**Q: What is the positioning accuracy of the GPS module?**
+A: 2 meters
-**Q: What is the positioning accuracy of the GPS module?**`<br />`A: 2 meters **Q: Can the GPS module display a positioning map on the screen of the motherboard?**`<br />`A: No, the performance is insufficient.
+**Q: Can the GPS module display a positioning map on the screen of the motherboard?**
+A: No, the performance is insufficient.
 Special hardware and software are required to achieve this positioning effect.